Homotopy theory of $C_\infty$-algebras and characteristic classes of fiber bundles: Homotopy theory of -algebras

 and here we define $f_H$ so that the diagram commutes.
-Since any composition of $A_\infty$-quasi-isomorphisms is an $A_\infty$-quasi-isomorphism, so is $f_H$.
-Furthermore, since $M$ and $M'$ are minimal $A_\infty$-algebras, $f_H$ is actually an $A_\infty$-isomorphism.
-Thus, there exists the inverse $A_\infty$-isomorphism $(f_H)^{-1}$.
+Since any composition of $C_\infty$-quasi-isomorphisms is a $C_\infty$-quasi-isomorphism, so is $f_H$.
+Furthermore, since $M$ and $M'$ are minimal $C_\infty$-algebras, $f_H$ is actually a $C_\infty$-isomorphism.
+Thus, there exists the inverse $C_\infty$-isomorphism $(f_H)^{-1}$.
 Then we define $g$ by the commutative diagram

-Note that, in order to construct this $g$ we need the decomposition theorem only, not the notion of $A_\infty$-homotopy.
+(Note that, in order to construct this $g$ we need the decomposition theorem only, not the notion of $C_\infty$-homotopy. )

 Now one can show $g\circ f\sim \id_A$ and $f\circ g\sim \id_{A'}$ since they correspond to $P\sim \id_{M\oplus C}$ on $M\oplus C$ and $P'\sim \id_{M'\oplus C'}$ on $M'\oplus C'$, respectively. \end{proof}